cisagov/manage.get.gov/.github/pull_request_template.md

 - [ ] Verify migrations are valid and do not conflict with existing migrations

 #### Validated user-facing changes as a developer
-**Note:** Multiple code reviewers can share the checklists above, a second reviewers should not make a duplicate checklist.
+**Note:** Multiple code reviewers can share the checklists above, a second reviewer should not make a duplicate checklist.
 All checks should be checked before approving, even those labeled N/A.

 - [ ] New pages have been added to .pa11yci file so that they will be tested with our automated accessibility testing
 - [ ] Checked keyboard navigability